At Night You Also Sleep

 At Night You Also Sleep (De noche también se duerme) is a 1956 Argentine comedy film directed by Enrique Carreras and written by Abel Santacruz.
-It stars Ana Mariscal, Olga Zubarry, Jorge Rivier and Roberto Escalada and premiered on 19 January 1956.
+It stars Ana Mariscal, Jorge Rivier, Roberto Escalada and Olga Zubarry, and premiered on 19 January.

 Plot

 A divorced couple find their path to reuniting complicated by another couple.
 Elvira (Zubarry) swallows some powder and passes out.
 The doctor (Escalada) is called.